Scooter crashes quadrupled in U.S. prepandemic

 It isn’t a matter of scooter-fueled brewery crawls, either.
 More often, these kinds of accidents are a problem with the scooter, not the rider.

-Fifty percent of e-scooter-related emergency department visits came from a brake failure.
-Only three – just one in ten of the total – came from some user or environmental factor.
+Of e-scooter-related emergency department visits, 50% came from a brake failure.
+Only three — just one in 10 of the total — came from some user or environmental factor.